migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

           Average MSS time: 0.0639 seconds
 ```

 The native `screencapture` command used about 72% of the time compared to a fullscreen screenshot.
 Pillow used 27%, and MSS used 37%.
 I don't know what causes such a disparity, especially when 33% of the time should be expected.
 But whatever, MSS seems like the fastest method so that's what I ended up using.
+Any small time save adds up for time trials, so I needed any worthwhile optimizations I could.
+Spoiler: the final bot can solve well over 30 5-by-5 puzzles in 30 seconds, meaning even with MSS about 2 full seconds are used to just take screenshots!

 ### Find the puzzle dimensions